Historic

-Those who are unfamiliar with the Hana Highway aka the “Road to Hana” will look at their map and say, “Oh, it’s only 52 miles.
-We can make it to Hana in about an hour.”
+Those who are unfamiliar with the Hāna Highway, also known as the “Road to Hāna,” might look at their map and think, “Oh, it’s only 52 miles.
+We can make it to Hāna in about an hour.”
 Well, not unless you’re flying… literally.
-Aptly dubbed “The Divorce Highway,” the Road to Hana has an exhausting, and many times harrowing, 617 hairpin curves and 59 unforgiving one-lane bridges, not to mention an incredible number of blind spots along the way.
-And, since the speed limit is 25 mph or less the entire way, that puts the drive time, (with few to no stops), averaging about 2.5 hours — and that’s without encountering any traffic or other diversions.
+Aptly dubbed “The Divorce Highway,” the Road to Hāna features an exhausting and often harrowing 617 hairpin curves and 59 unforgiving one-lane bridges, not to mention an incredible number of blind spots along the way.
+With a speed limit of 25 mph or less the entire way, the drive time, with few to no stops, averages about 2.5 hours — and that’s without encountering any traffic or other diversions.

 BEST ROAD TO HANA STOPS